-- Electronic equipment, appliances with printed circuit boards, may contain lead from solder, mercury in switches, lithium batteries, and heavy metals in the printed circuit boards.
+- Electronic equipment and appliances with printed circuit boards may contain lead from solder, mercury in switches, lithium batteries, and heavy metals.

 - Cathode ray tubes (CRTs), including televisions and computer monitors, contain from two to five pounds of lead per unit.

 - Do not attempt to dismantle CRTs without proper training; dangerous levels of high voltage are stored in CRTs for varying periods of time.

 - Implosion may result from impact or improper disassembly procedure.
 An explosion follows the implosion.

 - Store and handle in a manner that minimizes breakage, especially of CRTs.

 - Do not attempt to dismantle CRTs without proper training; high voltage in the capacitor can discharge a lethal charge.